November 21, 2020 – January 9, 2021

 During its metamorphosis the butterfly caterpillar does not construct their chrysalis, it sheds its skin and face and legs to become it.
 Inside the chrysalis enzymes break down the organs and internal systems to become a kind of soup.
 Instead of the butterfly, the story can end there.
 A chrysalis to hold rage and love until the end of analogy.

 The exhibition consists of five portraits of figures with covered faces and a painting of a large bee, produced in the artist’s studio.
-These works commune with five readymades, signed by the artist, while fabricated as self-portraits by the self-styled trans-racial American figure, Rachel Dolezal.
+These works commune with five self-portraits produced by the self-styled trans-racial American figure, Rachel Dolezal.

 For inquiries, please contact firstname.lastname@example.org.
 Appointments to view the exhibition can be made on the contact page of the gallery website.
 Appointments are one hour in duration, can include up to four guests and require masks to be worn at all times.